HeySue/bouncing_ball_js/README.md

   - Q: **Uncaught SyntaxError: Cannot use import statement outside a module** for `import Paddle from "./paddle";`
   - A: In the index.html add `type = "module"` such that we have `<script type = "module" src="/src/index.js"></script>`

+### 2021.03.15

+- Paddle can move horizontally at the bottom of the canvas.
+- Paddle stop at the boundaries.
+- Can use keyboard arrows to control the movement of the paddle.